stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 ![multiple-info example][multiple-info]

-the problem is that the number of attendees of different types (post-graduate researcher (PGR), post-doctoral research associate (PDRA), and other) are in the same field.
-If we want to look at attendance by post-graduate researchers, it would be hard to set up the data.
-If instead we put attendee categories in different columns, it would be much easier.
+the problem is that attendees are split in types (post-graduate researcher (PGR), post-doctoral research associate (PDRA), and other), but retained in the same cells.
+If we want to look at attendance by type, it would be hard to set up the data.
+If instead we split attendee categories in different columns, it would be much easier.

 ### Columns for variables and rows for observations